📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Pharmaceuticals and Medical Biotechnology

 Description It is shown that a combination of low- and high frequency ultrasonic sources gives a synergetic effect in the efficiency of liquid-phase exfoliation of graphite.
 Acoustic measurements demonstrate the increase of acoustic pressure due to the use of two different-frequency sources.
 This allows us to use pure water free of polluting and harmful additions and considerably shorter processing times than has been reported before.
 A number of green/eco-friendly surfactants are used to increase the yield and quality of the 2D flakes by improving the separation and stability of produced mixtures.
 Advanced in situ observations and measurements provide insights into the previously uncharted mechanisms of mechanical exfoliation of graphite by cavitation bubbles of difference sizes as well as by acoustic flows.
 The optimization of process parameters and control of cavitation dynamics, along with the upscaling of the process, have been successful through the implementation of a continuous recirculating-flow reactor.
 The main outcome is the development of a technology for eco-friendly production of graphene for medical (drug delivery and diagnostics) and environmental (water purification) applications, which is currently being tested with FORTH (Greece) and the Faculty of Health Sciences, Biomedical Science (BMS), at Oxford Brookes University.
 Additionally, collaborations include solar cell fabrication with HMU (Greece) and carbon fiber production in partnership with Imperial College.
 A highly rated research proposal (EcoCavActor; grades 6, 5, 5) was submitted to EPSRC in 2021 with the aim of upscaling the results of this research.
 Unfortunately, despite EPSRC's keen interest in funding the project, it was held for four consecutive engineering prioritization meetings due to budget constraints.
 Regrettably, EPSRC was unable to allocate sufficient budget to support this proposal.
 Alternative routes were pursued in this direction.
-Subsequently, based on the outcomes of the EcoUltra2D project that set the scene, a research proposal was funded by the Royal Society (International Newton Fund Award; NIF\R1\221238), where a new approach is proposed for eco-friendly graphene and other 2D materials production at large scale utilising hybrid acoustic and hydrodynamic cavitation technologies.
+Subsequently, Building on the EcoUltra2D project outcomes, which laid the foundation, two research proposals were funded: one by the Royal Society (International Newton Fund Award; NIF\R1\221238), where a new approach is proposed for eco-friendly graphene exfoliation and other 2D materials production at large scale utilising hybrid acoustic and hydrodynamic cavitation technologies; and another one by the British Council ISPF (1203770538) to design a bespoke reactor from the knowlenge gained from 2D nanomaterials exfoliation research for tackling forever chemicals and specifically PFAS.
+The latter has received signigicant global recognition, with covergave in major outlets including ITV and BBC news as well as a dedicated episode on BBC click (popular TV science show)

 First Year Of Impact 2021